ttkorhonen/e3pages/docs/design/3_wrappers.md

 # Module wrappers

+The e3 has two different management solution, see {ref}`build_process`.
+In the first one that uses a custom tooling, the e3 build process uses the feature e3 wrapper.
+The second one uses the `conda` to build and distribute the modules as packages.
+This approach uses a separate wrapper (making it decoupled from the non-conda ones) which are referred to as recipes.

 ## e3 wrappers

 Another key feature of e3 is the module wrapper.
 This allows us to apply